-ESG Risk factors can be summarised as follows: Climate and environmental risks are the financial risks posed to the Bank's by the negative impacts of environmental factors such as climate change and other forms of environmental degradation in addition to the effects of corrective policy actions aimed at addressing these factors.
+ESG Risk factors can be summarised as follows:

+Climate and environmental risks are the financial risks posed to the Bank's by the negative impacts of environmental factors such as climate change and other forms of environmental degradation in addition to the effects of corrective policy actions aimed at addressing these factors.
 Social factors are related to the rights, well-being and interests of people and communities.
 Governance factors cover governance practices, including internal controls, executive leadership and board independence, anti-bribery and corruption as well as how environmental and social factors are included in policies.

-The Bank is monitoring upcoming regulatory changes to corporate sustainability reporting requirements and assessing their impacts.
-Moreover, the Bank has produced a plan to meet the ECB and CBI expectations on climate and environmental risks.
+The Group has a detailed plan to meet corporate sustainability reporting requirements, and ECB and CBI expectations on climate and environmental risks.

-Dell Technologies, the Bank's parent, is committed to driving human progress.
-Progress by putting our technology and expertise to work where it can do the most good for both people and the planet.
-Dell Technologies recognises that all of its stakeholders - shareholders, customers, suppliers, employees, and communities - as well as the environment and society, are essential to its business.
+Dell Technologies, the Bank's parent, is committed to driving human progress, by putting our technology and expertise to work where it can do the most good for both people and the planet.
+Dell Technologies recognises that all its stakeholders - shareholders, customers, suppliers, employees, and communities - as well as the environment and society, are essential to its business.